-Mortgagees may charge mortgagers for those fees and expenses that would have been charged to any applicant for refinancing mortgages through the mortgagee including an application fee, credit report costs, appraisal fee, attorney fees and mortgage discount points.
+Mortgagees may charge mortgagors for those fees and expenses that would have been charged to any applicant for refinancing mortgages through the mortgagee including an application fee, credit report costs, appraisal fee, attorney fees and mortgage discount points.
 Such mortgagee fees and expenses shall be incorporated by reference in the Master Agreement in a form therein described by the Authority and as may be amended by the Mortgagee at its discretion.
-In each application the Mortgagee shall certify that the fees and expenses are no greater than those charged to any applicant for a refinancing mortgage through the Mortgagee.
+In each applicant for a refinancing mortgage through the Mortgagee.
 As required by the Authority, Mortgagees shall collect on behalf of and remit to the Authority any fees and charges required in connection with this program.